On this page

 Natural target pruning limits stress and damage to the tree, this simply means cutting along the branch collar, a line the tree forms naturally.
 The branch collar is a slightly swollen area where the branch attaches to the trunk.
 Cut the branch just before the collar, never cut into the branch collar.
 This is meant as a simple guide to pruning, if you need more information, google "branch collar"

-The best time of year to prune trees, shrubs and fruit bushes.
+The best time of year to prune trees is;

 Most deciduous trees are best pruned during late winter, while the tree is still dormant.

 Pruning in early spring, could cause trees to bleed sap.